 Hardik Patel detained for threatening stir over Surat fire site

-Surat, May 28: Congress leader Hardik Patel was detained by police on Monday after he threatened to sit on a hunger strike if the Gujarat government did not take action against Surat mayor and other officials over with the fire tragedy that claimed lives of 22 students, an official said.
+Surat, May 28: Congress leader Hardik Patel was detained by police on Monday after he threatened to sit on a hunger strike if the Gujarat government did not take action against Surat Mayor and other officials over with the fire tragedy that claimed lives of 22 students, an official said.

 The Congress had sought permission from the Sarthana police station in Surat to hold a protest near the fire incident but it was denied.